-I use to send this story in an email to my newsletter subscribers but I got so many replies saying that the photo alone gave them a heart attack, I had to stop sending it out.
+I use to send this story in an email to my newsletter subscribers, but I got so many replies saying that the photo alone gave them a heart attack that I had to stop sending it out.

 It’s a good story and soon, after you’ve been living in Australia for a short while, you will hear many other spider stories as everyone has at least one.
 You might even have one of your own to tell.